sebastianconcept/Mapless/README.md

     	repository: 'github://flow-stack/Mapless:master/repository';
     	get.

-To load Mapless alone, with no backend database:
+To load Mapless alone, with no backend database (likely only for Mapless contributors):

     Metacello new
     	baseline: 'Mapless';